Steakhouse Tomato Salad

 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

-But as a kid this was my first dive into to a pure tomato salad, with onions as the co-star, and it taught me that with good tomatoes, and a red onion, you are on your way to greatness.
+I’ve written about the world of Peter Luger’s Steakhouse before.
+They have been the New Yorker’s New York Steakhouse for many decades, and they are famous for — other than their steaks — their tomato salad.
+It’s basically sliced tomatoes, sliced onions, and their special sauce.
+As a kid, this was my first dive into a pure tomato salad, with onions as the co-star, and it taught me that with good tomatoes and a red onion, you are on your way to greatness.

 One of the classic steakhouse sides is a tomato salad of some sort.
 And the best ones are super simple, and really focus on perfect, ripe tomatoes.

-What to Serve Steakhouse Tomato Salad with: Steak!
+What to Serve With Steakhouse Tomato Salad

 - Tomato and Mozzarella Caprese Salad